dimashidayat99/Recomposing_Classical_Music_With_GAI/model/fusion/README.md

 Generator Component Setup: The encoder and the decoder are combined into the one model GRU-VAE (VAE with GRU architecure).
 The overall generators takes both the note and duration inputs and outputs reconstructed notes and durations, using decorder.
 This architecture allows the generator component to learn a joint latent representation for notes and durations, enabling the generation of sequences with coherent note and duration components.

-Generator Loss: The loss of generator is similar with the VAE loss which consist of addition two component which are reconstruction loss and Kullback-Liebler divergence term (KL term).
+Loss Function: The loss of generator is similar with the VAE loss which consist of addition two component which are reconstruction loss and Kullback-Liebler divergence term (KL term).
 The reconstruction loss is binary cross entropy while KL term is defined as follow:

 $$ Loss_{KL} = - \frac{1}{2}*(1 + \log{\sigma} - \mu^2 - \sigma^2 ) $$